EXCLUSIVE-Peugeot family ready to step aside for GM -sources

 "We don't have any intention of investing additional funds into PSA at this time," Akerson told reporters in Shanghai.
 "If we see something changes, we'll evaluate that."

-"PSA's situation has only deteriorated since the alliance was formed," Barclays analysts Michael Tyndall and Brian Johnson said in a note on the Reuters story, concluding that an expanded relationship was "unlikely."

-"A further cash infusion could be viewed as throwing good money after bad," they added.
-Opel should "search for global synergies with GM operations in regions such as China, where opportunity is abundant, rather than France".

-Still, walking away might not be an easy option for GM.
-Its own European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.
+Walking away may not be an easy option either.
+GM's European turnaround plan draws on technology from vehicles such as the Peugeot 208 and Citroen C4 Picasso for future versions of the Opel Corsa small car and Zafira minivan.

 As one of its rescue conditions, the French government appointed civil servant Louis Gallois to Peugeot's board.
-Gallois, a former CEO of Airbus parent EADS, declined to be interviewed for this story.
+Gallois, a former CEO of Airbus parent EADS, declined to be interviewed for this report.

 Ministers understand that Peugeot needs a fuller combination with GM or another industry partner and now expect Varin to present a new plan within months, a French official said.